-This blog has tried to record the history of NZ's smaller "3rd level" airlines, past and present.
+This blog has tried to record the history of NZ's domestic airline operations, past and present, and in particular the smaller "3rd level" airlines.
 Comments, corrections or contributions are welcome, Steve - westland831@gmail.com

 10 October 2016